Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

 - The Nuggets give up 40.8 rebounds per game, best in the NBA.

-- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the NBA.
+- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the NBA.

 Jimmy Butler vs. the Nuggets